 I am learning to celebrate all my failings (and gosh, there are so many of them!) as signs of expanding myself and taking on new and challenging things, not as a reflection of my self-worth.
 Yep, the growth mindset.

 I am aware of how much I’ve been given to, even without asking: sun, life, my parents, siblings, food, safety.
 I practice generosity and share my riches with others.

 I cannot do great things, only small things with great love.
-Did you know that petting dogs and especially cats strengthens the parasympathetic nervous system?
+Did you know that petting dogs and especially cats strengthen the parasympathetic nervous system?
 Great for relaxing.